 There are many different styles of yoga, so there really is something for everyone.
 The famous Sun Salutation is a complete exercise in itself, and a few rounds of that would only take 5 minutes.
 My favourite online yoga teacher is Melissa West, and you can find many free yoga videos on her Youtube channel.

 Choose music that you love, that makes you want to dance and sing, and put it on loud and do just that!
 Some people like to do it while driving (not the dancing part, obviously!)
 If you can play an instrument, even better.

 Any kind of physical touch has a relaxing effect on our physiology.
 It could be touch from a loved one, self-massage, Havening, or even stroking a pet.
 See my video on Havening here.

 Sort out these three.
-Get enough good quality sleep, eat nutritious, unprocessed food that is of the right sort for your body, and exercise is some form or another regularly.
+Get enough good quality sleep, eat nutritious, unprocessed food that is of the right sort and quantity for your body, and exercise in some form or another regularly.
 If one of these is off, you are likely to cope less well with outside stressors.
 This is more of a long-term project, so go easy on yourself and make small changes gradually that you can fully integrate rather than trying to fix everything in one go and setting yourself up for failure.

 If you'd like to arrange a free 20 minute call with me to discuss how I could help you manage stress, I'd be delighted to hear from you!